juanlouisr/anime-colorscripts/README.md

      anime-colorscripts -r
 end
 ```
-A more advaced setup combining multiple colorscripts can be found on anime-colorscripts#2

 ## Location of the files
 The program is located at usr/local/opt/anime-colorscripts/ with the script being symlinked to /usr/local/bin/